Israel Hershberg

 Israel Hershberg (ישראל הרשברג; born 1948) is a figurative painter who lives and works in Jerusalem.
 Hershberg is the director and founder of the Jerusalem Studio School.

 Biography

 Israel Hershberg was born in 1948 in a displaced persons camp in Linz, Austria.
 In 1949, he immigrated to Israel.
-In 1958 he moved with his parents to the United States where he attended the Brooklyn Museum School, Brooklyn, NY from 1966 to 1968.
-In 1972 he received a Bachelor of Fine Arts, Pratt Institute, Brooklyn, New York.
-In 1973 he received his Master of Fine Arts, State University of New York, Albany, New York.
+In 1958, he moved with his parents to the United States, where he attended the Brooklyn Museum School, Brooklyn, NY from 1966 to 1968.
+In 1972, he received a Bachelor of Fine Arts, Pratt Institute, Brooklyn, New York.
+In 1973 he received his Master of Fine Arts from State University of New York, Albany, New York.
 From 1973 to 1984 he taught painting and drawing at the Maryland Institute College of Art, and in 1984, he taught at the New York Academy of Art.
 That year, he moved to Israel with his wife and family.